Paolovg95/Paolovg95/README.md

 ### 👋 🌎

-Paraguayan 🇵🇾  Recently graduated student with a bachelor's degree in Mechanical Engineering & Technology 🇹🇼 Currently attending Le Wagon's Web Development Bootcamp in Rio de Janeiro 🇧🇷 Learning new emerging technologies in the web developing world 💫
+Born in 🇵🇾 Recently graduated student with a bachelor's degree in Mechanical Engineering & Technology 🇹🇼 Currently attending Le Wagon's Web Development Bootcamp in Rio de Janeiro 🇧🇷 Learning new emerging technologies in the web developing world 💫
 HTML & CSS, JavaScript and Ruby.
 Also tools such as: Stimulus JS, Bootstrap, SQL, Git & GitHub ,OOP, ES6, Ruby on Rails.
 Motivated to learn new skills, face new challenges and develop my own projects.